 Note: By default, the FPAN and DPAN are connected, so if the FPAN is lost and the card status is changed this will also change the status of the DPAN.
-If you need the DPAN to continue to work while the FPAN is replaced you must split them, by enabling the DPAN\over\FPAN option.
+If you need the DPAN to continue to work while the FPAN is replaced you must split them, by enabling the DPAN_over_FPAN option.
 For details, see DPAN over FPAN Status.

-When replacing a card, you should always use the Card Renew (Ws\Renew) web service.
-For details, see the Web Services Guide.
+When replacing a card, you should always use the Card Renew (Ws_Renew) web service or the Replace a Card endpoint (REST).
+For details, see the Web Services Guide or the Cards API Website.